 - New loss of taste or smell

-- Self-monitoring at home (click here for Home Care Instructions)
+- Self-monitoring at home (click here for home care instructions)

 - A virtual, telehealth visit for further evaluation

-- A visit to our office for further evaluation
+- An in-office visit for further evaluation

 - A visit to the emergency room for further evaluation

-Be advised we are NOT performing COVID-19 testing in any of our offices.
+We are NOT performing COVID-19 testing in any of our offices.
 If you’re symptomatic and concerned about exposure to COVID-19, please call us to speak with our medical staff.
 We will advise next steps.

 You may also visit Huntington Hospital’s COVID-19 Testing page for more information about local testing options.